feinorgh/cdda-recoil-model/README.md

 ## External Ballistics

-To simulate the effect of drag, ballistic coefficients, bullet shapes, etc., may be overkill (pun intended) for CDDA, but some effects might contribute both to realism and fun (of both kinds) in the game.
+Simulating the effects of drag, ballistic coefficients, bullet shapes, etc., may be overkill (pun intended) for CDDA, but some effects might contribute both to realism and fun (of both kinds) in the game.